bloodyKnuckles/cookie-hawk/README.md

 A wrapper to use cookies to transmit Hawk authentication information which allows page reloads resulting from link clicks and form submissions.
-When using request headers to transmit authentication only XHR can be used with Hawk.
+When using request headers to transmit authentication it appears only XHR can be used with Hawk.

 Under development.